 Dosage form: injection, solution

 The information at Drugs.com is not a substitute for medical advice.
-ALWAYS consult your doctor or pharmacist.
+Always consult your doctor or pharmacist.

 The maximum recommended dose that may be given in 24 hours is two doses of ALSUMA separated by at least 1 hour.
-Controlled clinical trials have failed to show that clear benefit is associated with the administration of a second 6 mg dose in patients who have failed to respond to a first dose.
+Controlled clinical trials have failed to show a clear benefit with the administration of a second 6 mg dose in patients who have failed to respond to a first dose.
 A second 6 mg dose should only be considered if some response to a first injection was observed.

-Since the injection is intended to be given subcutaneously, intramuscular or intravascular delivery must be avoided.
+ALSUMA is only for subcutaneous use.
+Intramuscular or intravascular delivery must be avoided.
 Patients should be directed to use injection sites with an adequate skin and subcutaneous thickness to accommodate the length of the needle.